WHAT TO DO WITH EMOTIONAL PAIN

 - *(From John Gray’s tape collection “Healing The Heart”)

-Conflict is normal–violence is not–it can be resolved without violence or abuse.
-SAFE is a supportive alliance for both the abuser and the abused; John Anthony Bochnowicz works with families to create a “win-win” solution.
+Conflict is normal–violence is not.
+Conflict can be resolved without violence or abuse.
+SAFE is a supportive alliance for all parties involved.
+John Anthony Bochnowicz works with all parties involved to create a lasting, “win-win” solution.